- New research reveals that a higher intake of certain fruits and vegetables may reduce symptoms associated with menopause.

 Because of this, the research team wants to delve deeper into the effects such a diet may have.
 The research team split the study group based on the intensity of their symptoms.
 Furthermore, they look at specific fruits and vegetables to determine if they have different effects on the organism.

 The results of the study show that a higher intake of fruits and vegetables reduces the overall symptoms of menopause.
 However, certain groups show adverse effects.
-For instance, a diet rich with citrus fruits had adverse effects on the urogenital tract.
+For instance, a diet rich in citrus fruits had adverse effects on the urogenital tract.
 Also, green leafy and dark yellow vegetables show a similar effect.

 - More studies of this type are needed before we can fully understand how dietary practices influence menopause and the aging process.